Softplus Attention with Re-weighting Boosts Length Extrapolation in Large Language Models: Method

 The subscripts $i$ and $j$ represent the row and column indices respectively. $\otimes$ denotes element-wise multiplication.
 The mask $\mathbf{M'}$ is constructed with ones on and below the diagonal and zeros above it.
 It is evident that the original attention function (\cref{equ:rowatt}) is a special case of this general form where $\phi(\mathbf{x}) = e^{\mathbf{x}}$.
-This decomposition allows for greater flexibility in designing the normalisation stage by exploring alternative positivity functions $\phi$.

-\subsection{Length Scaled Softplus Attention}
+\subsubsection{Length Scaled Softplus Attention}

 Based on the general form of \cref{equ:newatt}, we now introduce \textit{Length Scaled Softplus Attention} (LSSA), a novel attention variant designed to enhance the scalability and performance of LLMs.
-LSSA introduces a novel scaling factor that accounts for both the sequence length and the model's dimensionality, thereby addressing limitations associated with traditional attention methods in handling long sequences during inference.

-LSSA replaces the exponential function with the \textit{Softplus} activation to introduce non-linearity while maintaining smooth gradients essential for stable training dynamics.
+LSSA replaces the exponential function with $\operatorname{Softplus}(x)=\log(1+e^x)$ to introduce non-linearity while maintaining smooth gradients essential for stable training dynamics.
 Empirical testing of several widely-used activation functions in place of $\phi$ in \cref{equ:newatt}, revealed that Softplus delivers the best performance (see \cref{tab:activationcomp}), justifying its adoption.
+As described below, LSSA also introduces a novel scaling factor that accounts for both the sequence length and the model's dimensionality, thereby addressing limitations associated with traditional attention methods in handling long sequences during inference.

+In contrast to scaled dot-product attention, cosine similarity attention employs the $l_2$-norm for each row of $\mathbf{Q}$ and $\mathbf{K}$.
+This approach has been shown to produce more moderate attention weights, which can enhance performance across various tasks \citep{henry2020query, houlsby2023scaling, liu2022swin}.
+Furthermore, the $l_{2}$-norm restricts the dot product values to the interval $[-1, 1]$, effectively placing them in the region where the derivative of the Softplus function, the Sigmoid $\sigma(x)=1/(1+e^{-x})$, exhibits a steep slope.
+This characteristic ensures that the gradients remain distinct across different inputs, rendering the attention mechanism acutely sensitive to small variations in the latent representations.